rfhb/ctrdata/README.md

 Name  | Function
 ---------------------------- | --------------------------------------------
-ctrOpenSearchPagesInBrowser	| Open advanced search pages of register(s) or execute search in default web browser ctrQueryHistoryInDb	| Show the history of queries that were loaded into a database ctrGetQueryUrlFromBrowser	| Import from clipboard the URL of a search in one of the registers ctrLoadQueryIntoDb	| Retrieve or update information on clinical trials from register and store in database dbFindVariable	| Find names of keys (fields) in the database dbFindIdsUniqueTrials	| Produce a vector of de-duplicated identifiers of clinical trial records in the database dbGetVariablesIntoDf	| Create a data frame from records in the database that have specified fields in the database dfMergeTwoVariablesRelevel	| Merge related variables into a single variable, and optionally map values to a new set of values installCygwinWindowsDoInstall	| Convenience function to install a cygwin environment under MS Windows, including perl and php
+ctrOpenSearchPagesInBrowser	| Open advanced search pages of register(s) or execute search in default web browser ctrGetQueryUrlFromBrowser	| Import from clipboard the URL of a search in one of the registers ctrLoadQueryIntoDb	| Retrieve or update information on clinical trials from register and store in database dbQueryHistory	| Show the history of queries that were loaded into a database dbFindVariable	| Find names of keys (fields) in the database dbFindIdsUniqueTrials	| Produce a vector of de-duplicated identifiers of clinical trial records in the database dbGetVariablesIntoDf	| Create a data frame from records in the database that have specified fields in the database dfMergeTwoVariablesRelevel	| Merge related variables into a single variable, and optionally map values to a new set of values installCygwinWindowsDoInstall	| Convenience function to install a cygwin environment under MS Windows, including perl, php, sed

 <!--